Tulip-Dev/tulip/doc/user/tutorial_intermediate.rst

 .. note:: Because of the nature of the visualization we are aiming for, we suggest switching to the Hybrid view.

 * In order to place the nodes, click on the *Geolocation* tab on the right-hand side of the view.
-Despite the fact that the data includes the latitude and longitude of US cities, these should be negative and for that reason, we will use the city names instead.
+Despite the fact that the data includes the latitude and longitude of US cities, the longitude values are not directly usable because they must be negative but they are not, and for that reason, we will use the city names instead.
 Fortunately, they will be sufficient for Google Maps to place the nodes.
 The *geolocation method* will therefore be **By address** and the string property will be **City**:

 .. image:: _images/tutorial02_03b.png
-	:width: 300
 	:align: center

-* We can see the process of geolocation taking place thanks to this progress bar:
+* We can see the process of geolocation taking place, thanks to this progress bar:

 .. image:: _images/tutorial02_04b.png
-	:width: 300
 	:align: center